Advertisement

 Reviews

-• Margaret, Scottsdale: Finally found a brisket method that’s actually foolproof!
+• Meg, Scottsdale: Finally found a brisket method that’s actually foolproof!
 The rub plus that tangy sauce was so flavorful, and broiling at the end gave the best sticky edges.
 Served on brioche with pickles and everyone went back for seconds 😋 — 5 ★

 Made this recipe?
 How did it go?